malareeqi/Efficient-YoloPose-/README.md

 This repository is actively being improved, with continuous updates and optimizations underway.
 Check back for the latest improvements and updates to the model's performance and capabilities.

+## <div align="center">License</div>
+ This project is licensed under the MIT License - see the LICENSE file for details.

 ## <div align="center">Citation</div>
 If you use this model in your research or projects, please cite the following: